ElysiumHealth/fosdick-ruby/README.md

 ## Development

+### Setup

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+### Installation

 To install this gem onto your local machine, run `bundle exec rake install`.

+### Releasing New Versions

 To release a new version, update the version number in `version.rb`, and merge to master on GitHub, then run `bundle update fosdick` in the directory for the ecommerce project.
 That will update the Fosdick gem version in Gemfile.lock, which you should commit and push to the whatever branch you use for the ecommerce app's gem version bump PR.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).